A-Bragg-tech/A-Bragg-tech/README.md

 ## What I Build

-I build tools that close the gap between knowing security concepts and actually practicing them.
+Building tools that close the gap between knowing concepts and actually practicing them.

 Systems that make people
 more capable, not just more informed.